GoogleCloudPlatform/cloud-foundation-fabric/modules/dns-response-policy/README.md

 # Google Cloud DNS Response Policy

 This module allows management of a [Google Cloud DNS policy and its rules](https://cloud.google.com/dns/docs/zones/manage-response-policies).
-The policy can be already existing and passed in via its id.
+The policy can already exist and be referenced by name by setting the `policy_create` variable to `false`.

 ## Examples